Imagine trying to open an email post-migration to Microsoft Office 365, and you just get …. nothing.

 These are the kinds of things that can happen when you migrate email archives into Microsoft Office 365.

-So, let’s look at the top 5 stub related problems to contemplate when you migrate to Office 365:
+So, let’s look at the top 5 stub related problems to contemplate when you migrate to Microsoft 365:

-- Missing flags & categories.
-Ultimately, because stubs ‘look and feel’ like regular emails, end users treat them just like any other email.
-This includes filing them into different folders (see also point 3), setting follow-up flags and categories and so on.
-If the status of emails, including their current folder location or category is lost post-migration, the most organized of your end users are effectively penalized and their productivity is impacted.
+Ultimately, because stubs ‘look and feel’ like regular emails, end-users treat them just like any other email.
+This includes filing them into different folders (see also point 3), setting follow-up flags and categories, and so on.
+If the status of emails, including their current folder location or category, is lost post-migration, the most organised of your end users are effectively penalised and their productivity is impacted.
 There are lots of other stubbing hell scenarios that apply.
 They vary from archive to archive – even down to the version of the archive client, you’re running.